bookwyrm/bookwyrm.github.com/docs/microformats-microdata-doc.md

 ### Microformats

-[Microformats][mf.org] have been around for quite a while now and is mostly based on tagging items with specific classes.
+[Microformats][mf.org] is a grass-roots effort and has been around for quite a while now.
+It is based on tagging items with specific classes.
 There are many “patterns” for Microformats.
 Each pattern is intended for a specific type of content and has its own set of classes for marking things up.

-Some examples of Microformat patterns include:
+Some examples of Microformats patterns include:

 * [hCard](http://microformats.org/wiki/hcard) - for people and organizations
 * [hCalendar](http://microformats.org/wiki/hcalendar) - for events